meet the cnx23 staff

 Bass technician

 Jack Flood is a percussion educator in the Dayton-Cincinnati area.
 Originally from Canton, MI, and drumming since he was 7 years old, he attended Plymouth Canton Educational Park for his high school education.
-At that point, he grew to love and specialize in marching percussion.
+At that point, he grew to specialize in marching percussion.

-2023 will be Jack’s first season on staff with ConneXus.
+2024 is Henry’s first season on staff with ConneXus.

 kristin smith

-cymbal technician & alumni relations coordinator
+Lead cymbal technician & alumni relations coordinator

 Kristin Smith has been involved in the marching arts since 2004, performing with many ensembles including Pickerington North HS Marching Band, the Pride of Mid-America Marching Band at Ball State University, the Falcon Marching Band at Bowling Green State University, Pioneer Drum & Bugle Corps, and Matrix.